puku0x/angular-pwa-sample/README.md

 Congratulations !
 Your Angular application is built in `dist/my-app`.

-You can see it by using `pushstate-server`.
+You can see it by using a local web server, for example [pushstate-server](https://github.com/scottcorgan/pushstate-server).

 ```
 $ npx pushstate-server ./dist/my-app
 ```

 [travis-ci-url]: http://travis-ci.org/puku0x/angular-pwa-sample
 [travis-ci-image]: https://travis-ci.org/puku0x/angular-pwa-sample.svg?branch=master